 A Dress for Diana by David Emanuel and Elizabeth Emanuel.
 Designers David and Elizabeth Emmanuel reveal the story behind their creation of Princess Diana's wedding dress.
 Includes photographs of the preparation and rehearsals.

 Diana Style by Colin McDowell.
 A celebration of Princess Diana's fashion journey, drawing on interviews with her designers, advisers and confidantes.
-Illustrated throughout with over a hundred images, including original sketches from designers.
+Illustrated.

 Dressing Diana by Tim Graham.
 Very popular book with numerous color photos of Diana in her working wardrobe, diplomatic wardrobe, casual wardrobe, and more.

 Diana: Fashion & Style by Beatrice Behlen and Joanna Marschner.
-Celebrates the development of Diana's style with beautiful full-colour illustrations and authoritative text by Kensington Palace curators.
+Celebrates the development of Diana's style with full-colour illustrations and text by Kensington Palace curators.

-Diana; Her Life in Fashion by Georgina Howell.
+Diana: Her Life in Fashion by Georgina Howell.
 Includes 220 illustrations, 160 in color.
 Even if you're not into fashion, you'll find this book interesting and fun.
-Out of print, but available from Alibris.

 Diana: Collecting on a Princess by Charles Nobles is an identification and price guide to books, plates, dolls, magazines and other types of commemoratives and memorabilia.
-Out of print, but sometimes available at Alibris.
+Published in 2000.

 The Bodyguard's Story: Diana, the Crash, and the Sole Survivor by Trevor Rees-Jones and Moira Johnston.
 The long-awaited account by the sole survivor of the accident which claimed Princess Diana's life.
 Rees-Jones provides an unusual, up-close and honest look at Diana's last days and her relationship with Dodi Fayed.
 This book makes it clear that Fayed's bodyguards did their best to protect the couple under difficult circumstances.

-The Day Diana Died by Christopher P. Andersen is a detailed account of the last day of Princess Diana's life and what happened afterward.
+The Day Diana Died by Christopher Andersen is a detailed account of the last day of Princess Diana's life and what happened afterward.
 Gives interesting insight into Prince Charles' true grief over Diana's death and his mother's seeming indifference.
-Out of print, but available from Alibris.

 Tragic Accident With Princess Diana by Mark A. Babizhayev.
 Uses the car accident that took Princess Diana's life as the main point of reference in an exploration of the effects of glare and visual disability on driving.